 Every morning it’s a mad dash for me to get ready before I have to run out the door.
-As a mother of two, it’s not very often that I have enough time to really do my hair, put on makeup, and try on multiple outfit options.
-Over the last four years I’ve perfected a system of how to get ready in 15 minutes (or less!).
+As a busy mom of two, it’s not very often that I have enough time to really do my hair, put on makeup, and try on multiple outfit options.
+Over the last four years I’ve perfected a system and here are tips to get ready in 15 minutes (or less!).

 This post may contain affiliate links, but it is not sponsored.
 All opinions are my own.

 Mentally choose an outfit to wear that’s comfortable, casual, and easy to put on.
-I have items in my closet that are perfect for days when I have little time to get ready, but want to look presentable in public.
+I have items in my closet that are perfect for days when I have little time to get ready, but want to look presentable in public while busy.
 My bottoms vary from joggers to athletic pants to jeans and tops are always easy to throw on.
-If the weather is cool, I have a few vests, pullovers, and zip up jackets that are very versatile.
-I don’t get dressed until my makeup and hair are done.
+If the weather is cool, I have a few vests, pullovers, and zip up jackets that are very versatile. * I don’t get dressed until my makeup and hair are done – best tip to get ready in 15 mins. *

 Wash your face, put on moisturizer and deodorant, and quickly apply a few beauty products to hide the sleepiness (or exhausted mom-face).
 I use an under eye cream and Erase Paste, bronzer and blush to awaken my skin, and mascara.
 That’s it.
 While I apply my minimal makeup, I always plug in my hot tools (such as a straightener or current curling wand) and break out the dry shampoo.